Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 Use it from an [open] hold.
 The footwork and most of the handwork is the same as in a [right-side inside pass].
 The follower will turn and her back should be visible by the end of step 2.
-Immediately when the follower's back is visible, drag your hand from her back to her shoulder (3&4), down her arm (5).
+Immediately when the follower's back is visible, slide your hand from her back to her shoulder (3&4), and down the arm (5).
 You should have a [parallel] handhold when finishing the anchor step (5&6).

 #### Right-side pass into closed position